 This also means there can be more craziness going on.
 The RSH was a wild beast, and I have had many emails from confused customers who could not understand all the weird clicking noises and stuff going on when the pedal was idling with both effects on and the guitar wide open.
 Well, there's more of that now, because all those little noises can be amplified even more.
 A lot more, actually.
 The Evil Twin is not a nice pedal.
 It's a wild and crazy creative tool, that you have to learn to master.
 So be warned.

 Having said that, the Evil Twin mk II is far more than an experimentalist’s noise tool.
-Both sides offers a very wide range of sounds, and it can also be more subtle and mild than the RSH-03, because of the possibility of turning down the fuzz intensity of the octave fuzz, and the different clipping options of the distortion section.
-The pure germanium clipping of the RSH and original distortion+ pedals clips more than the default Ge/MOSFET clipping, making subtle edge-of-breakup crunch effects much easier to dial in with the Evil Twin.
+Both sides offers a very wide range of sounds, and it can also be more subtle and mild than with the RSH-03, because of the possibility of diminishing the fuzz intensity of the octave fuzz, and from the many different clipping options of the distortion section.
+The pure germanium clipping of the RSH (and original distortion+ pedals) clips more than the default Ge/MOSFET clipping setting of the Evil Twin Mk II, making the RSH-03 fuzzier and harder to dial in for subtle crunch.